Your Guide to Georgia’s Schedules of Controlled Substances

 Factors that Determine Georgia Drug Schedule Classification

-In classifying drugs, the Act considers three main factors.
+In classifying drugs, Georgia law considers three main factors.
 They include the following:

 Schedule 1 Controlled Substance

-Drugs and other substances in this category have a high potential for abuse.
+Schedule I drugs, and other substances have a high potential for abuse.
 They also have no currently accepted medical use for treatment in the United States.

 Schedule 2 Controlled Substance